bashishpanda/bashishpanda/README.md

 - 👀 I’m interested in coding and Architecting systems
 - 🌱 I’m currently learning Artificial Intelligence
 - 💞️ I’m looking to collaborate on Artificial Intelligence
-- 📫 How to reach me ...
+- 📫 You can reach me @ reachbap@yahoo.com.

 <!---
 bashishpanda/bashishpanda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.